SAP-samples/partner-reference-application/Tutorials/34b-Multi-Tenancy-Provisioning-Connect-S4HC.md

     > Note: Refresh your browser window if the app is not listed.

+5. Repeat the previous steps for the Visitors application.
+Use the **SAP BTP Application Visitors Tenant URL** as URL.

-Now you find the Poetry Slam Manager application on the SAP S/4HANA Cloud launchpad in the *Project Control Management* group.
+Now you find the Poetry Slams and Visitors applications on the SAP S/4HANA Cloud launchpad in the *Project Control Management* group.

 Repeat the same steps with suitable business catalogs to create custom tiles for the Identity Authentication service admin application.